TylerTemp/SaintsField/README.md

 Arguments:

+For callback (functions, fields, properties):

 *   (Optional) `EMode editorMode=EMode.Edit | EMode.Play`

     Condition: if it should be in edit mode or play mode for Editor.
-By default (omiting this parameter) it does not check the mode at all.
+By default (omitting this parameter) it does not check the mode at all.

 *   `string by...`